jfhbrook/susitna/README.md

 - Telemetrence
   - [ ] Develop entrypoint compiler
-    - Use Terraform/tftpl and a bash wrapper
+    - Use Terraform/tftpl
   - [ ] Respect `NO_TRACE` in telemetry
     - Probably easiest to handle in the entrypoint?
   - [ ] READMEs for fireball, telemetry and entrypoint
-  - [ ] Write blog post
-  - [ ] Write ADR
 - Steal ideas from other fantasy consoles
+- ADR for vitest and grabthar
 - for/while/goto
   - [ ] ADR for for/while/goto
 - Logical operators